Evie Templeton

-Evie Templeton (born 31 December 2008) is a British actress.
-She is best known for playing Laura in the 2024 remake of Silent Hill 2 and Agnes DeMille in the Netflix television series Wednesday (2025).
+Evie Jayne Templeton (born 31 December 2008) is an Barbadian-born British actress.
+She is best known for playing Laura in the movie Return to Silent Hill (2026) and Agnes DeMille in the Netflix series Wednesday (2025).

 Early life

-Evie Templeton was born on 31 December 2008 in Barbados.
+Evie Jayne Templeton was born in Barbados on 31 December 2008, the daughter of English parents.
+She has one sister, who is six years older and a professional ballet dancer.
+When Templeton was seven years old, she and her family returned to England and settled in an undisclosed town near London, where she attended Tring Park School for the Performing Arts.

 Career

-Templeton made her acting debut in 2022 landing minor roles in BBC periodic drama Life After Life and Disney film Pinocchio; before this, she had appeared in Nativity on the UK Tour and Les Misérables on the West End.
+Templeton made her acting debut in 2022, landing minor roles in BBC drama Life After Life and Disney film Pinocchio.
+Before this, she had appeared in Nativity on the UK tour and Les Misérables on the West End.

-In 2023, Templeton landed her first major role starring alongside Tuppence Middleton in horror movie Lord of Misrule as Grace Holland.
-As well as this, Templeton voices the character of Laura in Konami's remake of Silent Hill 2.
-Templeton is set to reprise her role of Laura in the latest installment of the Silent Hill film series, upcoming psychological horror film Return to Silent Hill.

-In May 2024, it was announced that Templeton had landed a series regular role as the student Agnes DeMille with invisibility powers in the second season of Netflix comedy horror series Wednesday released on 6 August 2025.
+In 2023, Templeton landed her first major role in the horror film Lord of Misrule.
+In 2024, she voiced Laura in the video game remake Silent Hill 2, a role she reprised in the horror film Return to Silent Hill.
+In 2025, she portrayed Agnes DeMille in the second season of the Netflix comedy horror series Wednesday.